Outlook for October-November-December 2023 “Short Rains” Season

-Reference is made to the Kenya Meteorological Department (KMD) Seasonal Forecast for the Period October – November – December 2023.
+Reference is made to the Kenya Meteorological Department (KMD) Seasonal Forecast for the Period March-April-May 2024.

-Summary of the Climate Outlook for the October-November-December (OND) 2023 “Short Rains” season
+Summary of the Climate Outlook for the March-April-May (MAM) 2024 “Long Rains” season

-4. Heavy rainfall may enhance rising of water levels in rivers, lakes and dams, as well as lake back flows
+• Heavy rainfall could lead to rising water levels in rivers, lakes and dams as well as lake back

-5. There may be re-emergence of desert locusts over some parts of the country
+• There may be emergence of desert locusts over some parts of the country.

-7. Disruption of social economic activities such as education, agriculture and supply chain
+• Disruption of social economic activities such as education, agriculture and supply chain.

 Disaster Risk Management (DRM) Advisory